dropbox/idle.ts/README.md

 2. User opens a page.
 3. User is inactive for 15 minutes.
 4. User makes an operation and closes the page.
-5. 30 minutes elapsed and user is kicked out, despite of his activity.
+5. 30 minutes elapsed and user is kicked out, despite of their activity.

 ##### Scenario B: